 Swastikas in Eastern Religion

-While it might seem strange, as a Westerner, to see swastikas displayed in a religious context, this makes perfect sense when you learn about the swastika's origin.
+While it might seem strange, as a Westerner, to see swastikas displayed in a religious context, it makes perfect sense when you learn about the swastika's origin.
 Broadly speaking, it is seen as a symbol of luck in the major Eastern religions of Buddhism, Hinduism and Jainism, to name a few.
-Its name, in fact, derives from the Sanskrit word "svastika," which literally means "auspicious object."
+Its name, in fact, derives from the Sanskrit word svastika, which literally means "auspicious object."

 As far as the meaning of the swastika, there's no clear record, but many historians believe it is a cognate of the more widespread cross symbol and more specifically, the one Pagan religions in the bronze age used.
 Today, of course, the swastika is far removed from both paganism and Christianity, and is found primarily in the Hindu and Buddhist temples of India, Southeast Asia and the Far East.